The Perfect Marriage and Much More: Combining Dimension Reduction, Distance Measures and Covariance: Introduction

-This varying behavior of participants in a social system, which can also be viewed as unpredictable actions, will give rise to unintended consequences (Kashyap 2015b) and as long as participants are free to observe the results and modify their actions, this effect will persist.
-Unintended consequences and its siamese twin, uncertainty, are fostering a trend of collecting data to improve decision making, which is perhaps leading to more analysis of the data and more actions, leading to a cycle of increasing data collection and actions, giving rise to information explosion (Dordick and Wang 1993; Korth and Silberschatz 1997; Sweeney 2001; Fuller 2010; Major and Savin-Baden 2010; Beath, Becerra-Fernandez, Ross and Short 2012).
-(Kashyap 2015a) consider ways to reduce the complexity of social systems, which could be one way to mitigate the effect of unintended outcomes.
-While attempts at designing less complex systems are worthy endeavors, reduced complexity might be hard to accomplish in certain instances and despite successfully reducing complexity, alternate techniques at dealing with uncertainty are commendable complementary pursuits (Kashyap 2016a).
+\begin{doublespace} The varying behavior of participants in a social system, which can also be viewed as unpredictable actions, will give rise to unintended consequences and as long as participants are free to observe the results and modify their actions, this effect will persist (Kashyap 2017; appendix \ref{sec:Appendix:-Uncertainty-and} has a discussion of uncertainty and unintended consequences).
+Unintended consequences and its siamese twin, uncertainty, are fostering a trend of collecting data to improve decision making, which is perhaps leading to more analysis of the data and more actions, leading to a cycle of increasing data collection and actions, giving rise to information explosion (Dordick \& Wang 1993; Korth \& Silberschatz 1997; Sweeney 2001; Fuller 2010; Major \& Savin-Baden 2010; Beath, Becerra-Fernandez, Ross \& Short 2012).
+(Kashyap 2015) consider ways to reduce the complexity of social systems, which could be one way to mitigate the effect of unintended outcomes.
+While attempts at designing less complex systems are worthy endeavors, reduced complexity might be hard to accomplish in certain instances and despite successfully reducing complexity, alternate techniques at dealing with uncertainty are commendable complementary pursuits (Kashyap 2016).

-While it might be possible to observe historical trends (or other attributes) and make comparisons across fewer number of entities, in large systems where there are numerous components or contributing elements, this can be a daunting task.
-In this present paper, we present quantitative measures across aggregations of smaller elements that can aid decision makers by providing simple yet powerful metrics to compare groups of entities.
+While it might be possible to observe historical trends (or other attributes) and make comparisons across fewer number of entities; in large systems where there are numerous components or contributing elements, this can be a daunting task.
+In this present paper, we present quantitative measures across aggregations of smaller elements that can aid decision makers by providing simple yet powerful metrics to compare large groups of entities.